eurostat/GeoDiff/README.md

 ## Difference analysis mode

 This mode analyses differences between two versions of a vector geospatial dataset.
-It produces the *geodiff* data of both datasets and some other information on the differences.
+It produces a [GeoDiff](/geodiff_format) file representing the differences between both datasets and some other information on these differences.

 ### Input parameters